 Peeling back the curtain

-With Datadog’s integration with AWS Lambda, you can now visualize and alert on Lambda metrics, and put them in context with operational data from the rest of your infrastructure.
+With Datadog’s integration with AWS Lambda, you can now visualize and alert on Lambda metrics and logs, and put them in context with operational data from the rest of your infrastructure.
 Instead of clicking through the AWS console for your function’s execution metrics, now you can see them all in one place.

 Show me the metrics!

-Using the new Lambda integration, you’ll be able to alert on and visualize the following metrics on your functions’ execution:
+Using our Lambda integration, you’ll be able to alert on and visualize metrics on your functions’ execution, including:

 - execution times